MetacoSA/NBitcoin/README.md

 * **Using the NBitcoin Indexer** : [http://www.codeproject.com/Articles/819567/NBitcoin-Indexer-A-scalable-and-fault-tolerant-blo](http://www.codeproject.com/Articles/819567/NBitcoin-Indexer-A-scalable-and-fault-tolerant-blo "http://www.codeproject.com/Articles/819567/NBitcoin-Indexer-A-scalable-and-fault-tolerant-blo")

-* **How to Scan the blockchain** : [http://www.codeproject.com/Articles/784519/NBitcoin-How-to-scan-the-Blockchain](http://www.codeproject.com/Articles/784519/NBitcoin-How-to-scan-the-Blockchain "http://www.codeproject.com/Articles/784519/NBitcoin-How-to-scan-the-Blockchain") (You can dismissthe ScanState for that, now I concentrate on the indexer)
+* **How to Scan the blockchain** : [http://www.codeproject.com/Articles/784519/NBitcoin-How-to-scan-the-Blockchain](http://www.codeproject.com/Articles/784519/NBitcoin-How-to-scan-the-Blockchain "http://www.codeproject.com/Articles/784519/NBitcoin-How-to-scan-the-Blockchain") (You can dismiss the ScanState for that, now I concentrate on the indexer)

 Please, use github issues for questions or feedback.
 For confidential requests or specific demands, contact us on [Metaco support](mailto:support@metaco.com "support@metaco.com").